sebastian4/refracto/readme.md

 ## description

 The project gets the pipe output from any command and processes the output before going on the screen, line by line.
 It uses configuration files to tell what keyword configuration file to use with what type of command.
 The most important configuration is the main.json file which has the keywords and corresponding json files.
 The other json files are the actual output descriptions and rules for any command output refraction.
+The project uses the [chalk](https://www.npmjs.com/package/chalk) project for coloring any string match.
 Plugins, other js files can also be included and they can have npm third party dependencies.
-These js (javascript) files are written in the node format, and if they have a start or finish function they will be called before and after the output starts, as shown in the ls.json and ls-plugin.js
+These js (javascript) files are written in the node format, and if they have a start or finish function they will be called before and after the output starts, as shown in the ls.json and ls-plugin.js examples.

 ## installation